Key Topics for C++ Projects

 8. Tic-Tac-Toe

-This project implements a console-based Tic-Tac-Toe game in C++, where two players take turns marking X and O on a 3x3 grid.
-It includes win detection, a simple AI for single-player mode, and input validation to ensure fair gameplay.
+This project implements a console-based tic-tac-toe game in C++ that allows 2 players to take turns marking X's and O's on a 3x3 grid.
+The game includes win detection, a basic AI for play in single player mode and input verification to ensure fair play.

 Time Required: 4–6 hours